eznisula/flawedWebApp/REPORT.md

 I disabled the CSRF check to exploit the flaw.
 Using a simple network login cracker Hydra, I tried to perform a dictionary attack against the admin login (Fig. 1) so that both username and password are to be guessed.

 ![alt text](images/flaw1_login.png)

-Figure 1.
-Web application admin login.
+_Figure 1.
+Web application admin login._

 With CSRF token check enabled, Hydra fails to attack the web application without a suitable token.
 Figure 2 below illustrates the failure.

 ![alt text](images/flaw1_fail.png)

-Figure 2.
+_Figure 2.
 On top the output of Django web application server and below the failed brute-force attempt using Hydra.
-The two input lists (usernames.txt and passwords.txt) are shortened versions of Metasploit’s “common_roots.txt” -wordlist [1] containing the correct credentials as well as 70 wrong ones just for sake of example.
+The two input lists (usernames.txt and passwords.txt) are shortened versions of Metasploit’s "common roots.txt" -wordlist [1] containing the correct credentials as well as 70 wrong ones just for sake of example._

 Disabling the CSRF token check, I am able to extract the correct credentials using the same approach as shown in figure 3.

 ![alt text](images/flaw1_attack.png)

-Figure 3.
-Successful attack without the CSRF token check enabled gives the admin credentials.
+_Figure 3.
+Successful attack without the CSRF token check enabled gives the admin credentials._

 To fix the flaw in this case, one needs to set